-The projected cost of the upgrades at the 70-year-old stadium is $15 million.
+The projected cost of the upgrades at the 70-year-old ballpark is $15 million.

 Without the renovations, the team could be forced to move to another location where a stadium already meets the current standards.

-At their Thursday morning meeting, the commissioners added a motion to their voting agenda that will accomplish three things:
+At their meeting Thursday morning, the commissioners added a motion to their voting agenda that will accomplish three things:

-3 -- Ask the Berks County legislative delegation to make this issue their priority as well, and attempt to take action with the governor.
+- Ask the Berks County legislative delegation to make this issue its priority as well, and attempt to take action with the governor.

 Both Commissioners Christian Y. Leinbach and Kevin S. Barnhardt supported the motion; Commissioner Michael S. Rivera was absent, as he was attending a state academy in excellence and leadership.

-Leinbach said that he and Pamela Shupp Menet, deputy chief administrative officer, have met with Scott Hunsicker, general manager of the Fightin Phils, to be updated on the stadium situation.
+Leinbach said he and Pamela Shupp Menet, the county's deputy chief administrative officer, have met with Scott Hunsicker, the R-Phils' general manager, to be updated on the stadium situation.

-Leinbach reported that Hunsicker said the Fightin Phils have been running on waivers with Major League Baseball for many years over the size of their club rooms and a number of other aspects.
+Leinbach reported that Hunsicker said the Fightin Phils have been running on waivers with Major League Baseball for many years over the size of their clubhouses and a number of other aspects.

-“As far as long-term impacts, the loss of the Fightin Phils would be quite significant and problematic for the local economy,” Leinbach added.
+"As far as long-term impacts," Leinbach added, "the loss of the Fightin Phils would be quite significant and problematic for the local economy."

-Barnhardt said the ask of RCAP would be $7.5 million, which would have to be matched with local funds.
+Barnhardt said the request of RCAP would be $7.5 million, which would have to be matched with local funds.

-“Fifteen million dollars looks like a lot of money, but if we can keep the Fightin Phils here and keep this quality of life that goes with it, it’s a worthy investment by the state to preserve this critical part of Reading and Berks County,” Barnhardt said.
+"Fifteen million dollars looks like a lot of money," Barnhardt said, "but if we can keep the Fightin Phils here and keep this quality of life that goes with it, it's a worthy investment by the state to preserve this critical part of Reading and Berks County."

-Leinbach said Craig Stein, the owner of the team, has committed $2.5 million towards the match for state funds.
+Leinbach said Craig Stein, the team's owner, has committed $2.5 million toward the match for state funds.